• Skip to primary navigation

 • Heat a large deep skillet or Dutch oven pot over medium-high heat.

-• Add 2 tablespoons oil and saute diced onions and minced garlic for about 1 minute.
+• Add oil to the skillet and saute diced onions and minced garlic for about 1 minute.

-• Add ground beef to the pan and cook through.
+• Add ground beef to the pan and cook through, breaking up the ground beef as you mix it with the onions and garlic.

-• Remove lid and add tomato paste, salt, and pepper and stir well.
+• Uncover the pan/pot and add the tomato paste, salt, and pepper.
+Stir everything together well.

 Notes